Symplectic topology of K3 surfaces via mirror symmetry: Symplectic mapping class groups of surfaces

 where $\omega$ is a K\"ahler form with class $\kappa$.
 In fact, because the cohomology of the family is globally trivialized by the marking $\phi$, the image of this map lies in $I(X,\omega) \subset G(X,\omega)$.

-\begin{rmk} Let us consider a neighbourhood of a point on one of the hyperplanes $\delta^\perp \subset \Omega^+(\kappa)$, which does not intersect any of the other hyperplanes.
-Inside this neighbourhood, the family $\EuX(\kappa)$ can be extended across $\delta^\perp$, at the expense that it develops a node along $\delta^\perp$.
-The resulting vanishing cycle is a Lagrangian sphere $L$ with homology class satisfying $\phi([L]) = \pm\delta$, and the symplectic monodromy around $\delta^\perp$ is the squared Dehn twist $\tau_L^2$.
+\begin{rmk} Let us consider a neighbourhood of a point on one of the hypersurfaces $\bP(\delta^\perp_\C) \cap \Omega^+(\kappa)$ that get removed to obtain $\Omega^+_0(\kappa)$, which does not intersect any of the other hypersurfaces.
+Inside this neighbourhood, the family $\EuX(\kappa)$ can be extended across the hypersurface, at the expense that it develops a node along the hypersurface.
+The resulting vanishing cycle is a Lagrangian sphere $L$ with homology class satisfying $\phi([L]) = \pm\delta$, and the symplectic monodromy around the hypersurface is the squared Dehn twist $\tau_L^2$.
 In particular, every class in $\Delta(\N(X,\omega))$ is the homology class of a vanishing cycle. \end{rmk}